flutter/website/json.md

 Map userMap = json.decode(json);
 var user = User.fromJson(userMap);
 ```
-Same goes for serialization.
+The same goes for encoding.
 The calling API is the same as before.

 <!-- skip -->
 ```dart